vamsicherukuri/ado2gh-ado-pipeline/README.md

 By distributing ownership to teams and allowing migrations to run in parallel, this approach scales effectively for large enterprises, avoids centralized bottlenecks and big-bang migrations, and makes the overall ADO-to-GHE migration process more manageable, controlled, and resilient.

 ## Pipeline stages overview
-This pipeline is designed to run on Ubuntu Linux using Microsoft-hosted Azure Pipelines agents with the ubuntu-latest VM image.
+This pipeline is designed to run on Ubuntu Linux using Microsoft-hosted Azure Pipelines agents with the `ubuntu-latest` VM image.
 The pipeline executes 6 stages sequentially, where each stage runs on a completely fresh Ubuntu runner with no state carried over from previous stages.

+The three manual approval gates use `pool: server` (no agent required) with a 24-hour timeout, and each regular stage runs with the `condition: succeeded()` to ensure it only executes if the previous stage completed successfully.
+Since each stage gets a fresh runner, tools like GitHub CLI and the gh-ado2gh extension are reinstalled in every stage that needs them.

 ```mermaid
 ---
 config: